dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 To learn more about enrollment, see [What happens when I install the Company Portal app and enroll my device?](https://docs.microsoft.com//intune-user-help/what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-ios).

 ## Enroll your iOS device:
 Go to the App store to download and install the [Intune Company Portal app](install-and-sign-in-to-the-intune-company-portal-app-ios.md) to your device.
-During enrollment you'll also need a Wi-Fi connection and access to Safari.
+During enrollment, you'll also need a Wi-Fi connection and access to Safari.

 If you pause for more than a few minutes during enrollment, the app might close or end setup.
 If this happens, open the Company Portal app and try again.